godotengine/godot/README.md

 (HTML5) and
 [consoles](https://docs.godotengine.org/en/latest/tutorials/platform/consoles.html).

-## Free, open source and community-driven
+## Free, open source and community-driven (Contributes,and Feature Recommendations)

 Godot is completely free and open source under the very permissive MIT license.
 No strings attached, no royalties, nothing.
 The users' games are theirs, down